 In those days my faith in the magic of DSP was a little too great, so for a while I was a purist and stuck to dry playing in combination with digital processing, but I quickly found digital click/pop elimination to be very unsatisfactory: removing any significant amount of crackle would cause severe damage to certain types of signal.
 Rickie Lee Jones’s debut album illustrated this well: Tom Scott’s horn arrangements attracted far too much attention from Cool Edit’s click/pop eliminator, causing audible distortion.
 It was then that I decided that, whatever downsides wet playing had, its overall payoff was massive compared to the hamfisted blunderings of digital pop reduction.

 These kinds of digital tools have undoubtedly advanced a lot since then, but it still makes sense to me that reliably discriminating valid signal transients from record pops is basically impossible.
-Vinyl surface noise is just too variable in both level and timbre to usefully profile, and since it’s often intentionally added rather than unwanted (ask any producer), and it becomes clear that there will always be a need for moment-to-moment supervision of this kind of tooling.
+Vinyl surface noise is just too variable in both level and timbre to usefully profile, and since it’s often intentionally added rather than unwanted (ask any producer), there will always be a need for moment-to-moment supervision of this kind of tooling.

 This line of argument doesn’t apply to rumble and hiss because they tend to have very reliable overall statistics that can be analysed using a reference sample of pure noise.
 Any added hiss that’s part of the valid signal, and lies at least 12 dB or so above the unwanted noise floor, will be relatively easy for NR software to separate and preserve.